beharavenkatasatyaprasad/Hackathon-31-10-2020/README.md

 Users are able to:

 - Login to access their admin page using credentials.
-- list ticket all the tickets/Contacts.
+- list all the tickets/Contacts.
 - Create/Update/Delete a ticket.
 - Create/Update/Delete a Contact.
 - Logout from admin page